gravitational/teleport/rfd/0084-azure-backend.md

 ## Audit log

 The current two cloud storage options (DynamoDB on AWS and Firestore on GCP) can store both the auth backend and the events in the audit log.
-For user convenience, we'll implement audit log storage for the `sqlbk`/Postgres backend - an alternative would be to store the audit log in Cosmos DB, but that would require that our users set up both a Postgres server and a Cosmos DB account.
-As a bonus, this storage option will also be usable outside of Azure.
+To match the same convenience, we'll implement audit log storage for Postgres - an alternative would be to store the audit log in Cosmos DB, but that would require that our users set up both a Postgres server and a Cosmos DB storage account.
+As a bonus, this option will also be usable outside of Azure as a HA-capable audit log to use with etcd or Postgres as a backend.

-An `audit` table will be added to the current database schema:
+The database schema will be composed of just an `audit` table:
 ```pgsql
 CREATE TABLE audit (
     count BIGSERIAL PRIMARY KEY,